 - The subject will be most comfortable at home.
 If your subject is nervous or tense, it will show up like a red flag in the photos.
 Number one rule is that you want your subjects to be at ease when you take their photo.

 - It is far easier to get outdoor AND indoor shots at the client’s home as they have ready access to both.
-If we go somewhere public to take the photos, we would be extremely limited in the kind of shots we would be able to take, and that you don’t want.
+If you go somewhere public to take the photos, you would be extremely limited in the kind of shots you would be able to take, and that you don’t want.

 I did a photo shoot with a Bichon-Friese one time.
 I had a terrible time getting the shoot scheduled because my client was an investment banker who traveled almost constantly.
 She sent Bentley to get groomed, we set the date, then she was sent away on business at the last minute and had to cancel.
 By the time we finally were able to do the photo shoot, Bentley’s fur had all grown back.
 I didn’t realize the difference though, because I had never seen Bentley (or a Bichon-Friese) that was freshly groomed.
 However, when I delivered the portrait on Bentley’s birthday, there was a newly groomed Bentley and I barely recognized him.
 When I put the portrait on the sofa, he jumped right up and sat down next to it.
 I took a photo of him with the portrait, and I was horribly embarrassed!!
 He looked nothing like the portrait with the exception if a few features on his face and some character traits.
 My client understood and said the portrait looked just like Bentley when his fur was longer, but I was mortified and promised myself this would never happen again!